sandialabs/MAPLE/README.md

-# EAGLE
+# MAPLE

 ## Usage
 Implements a tensorflow mixed CNN and multi-head attention model for predicting gene expression from epigenetic data within or across organism species.
-The codebase includes data preparation helper functions (set_TSS_window_index.py and crosscompcov.py) that take pre-processed .bam files as inputs and provides data transformed for use by EAGLE for use with new data.
+The codebase includes data preparation helper functions (set_TSS_window_index.py and crosscompcov.py) that take pre-processed .bam files as inputs and provides data transformed for use by MAPLE for use with new data.
 Note that the code does set a seed for reproducibility.

 ## Environment Setup Dependencies
-The recommended setup is to clone this repository and to use conda to create the environment that EAGLE will run in.
+The recommended setup is to clone this repository and to use conda to create the environment that MAPLE will run in.
 Use:
-`conda env create -f eagle-env.yml` and
+`conda env create -f MAPLE-env.yml` and
-`conda activate eagle-env`
+`conda activate MAPLE-env`

 ## For Use With Data from Publication
-Those interested in using the species and data already included in EAGLE may start directly with `EAGLE_main.py`, which includes its data loader.
+Those interested in using the species and data already included in MAPLE may start directly with `MAPLE_main.py`, which includes its data loader.

 Positional Arguments:
 - `species1`: "Ncrassa", "Fgram", "Anid", or "LmacL".
 Default is "Ncrassa"